• Visit

 90. S.S.
 Keewatin and Red Dock

-In the early 1900s, the Red Dock was an important Douglas fruit shipping and storage point that avoided the necessity of ships squeezing through the Douglas swing bridge.
-It was, as well, easily accessible for the many fruit farmers coming to market from south of Douglas.
-However, over time the problem of the silting of Lake Kalamazoo made large ship movement even to this dock difficult.
-The dock exists today as a seasonal outdoor bar.
+In the early 1900s, the Red Dock was an important Douglas fruit shipping and storage point that avoided the danger of ships squeezing through the Douglas swing bridge upriver.
+The Red Dock was also easily accessible by fruit farmers coming from the orchards south of Douglas.
+Eventually, silt accumulating in Lake Kalamazoo made large ship movement to the dock impossible.
+The Red Dock exists today as a seasonal outdoor bar.

 Contact